Medicare Enrollment: Your Comprehensive Guide 2021

 Medicare Part C, also known as Medicare Advantage, is an alternative option to Original Medicare.
 Part C includes all the benefits covered under Parts A and B, and in many cases also includes Part D prescription drug coverage.
 In this way, Part C is like a bundled plan option.

-Private insurance companies provide Medicare Advantage plans, so they have their own enrollment process separate from the Original Medicare enrollment through Social Security.
+Medicare-approved private insurance companies provide Medicare Advantage plans, so they have their own enrollment process separate from the Original Medicare enrollment through Social Security.

 Benefits covered under Part A